-The results in this section establish consistency and asymptotic normality of the proposed smooth GMM estimator with standard root-$n$ convergence rate.
-This later result is in contrast with cubic-root rate in \citet{deCastroGalvaoOta24}.
-Our $\sqrt{n}$ rate comes from using GMM method with smoothed moment functions (see \citet{Hansen82}, \citet{NeweyMcFadden94}, \citet{HallInoue03}, and \citet{KangLeeSong25}).
+The results in this section establish the consistency and asymptotic normality of the proposed smooth GMM estimator with standard root-$n$ convergence rate.
+This latter result is in contrast with the cubic-root rate in \citet{deCastroGalvaoOta24}.
+Our $\sqrt{n}$ rate comes from using the GMM method with smoothed moment functions (see \citet{Hansen82}, \citet{NeweyMcFadden94}, \citet{HallInoue03}, and \citet{KangLeeSong25}).